-The financial statements have been prepared in accordance with International Financial Reporting Standards and in the
+The financial statements have been prepared in accordance with International Financial Reporting Standards and in the manner required by the Financial Reporting Council of Nigeria Act, (Ammended) 2023.

-The financial statements were authorized for issue by the Board of Directors of the Fund Manager on 22 April 2025 comprehensive range of factors, that the Fund has adequate resources to continue as going concern for the foreseeable future.
+The financial statements were authorized for issue by the Board of Directors of the Fund Manager on 22 April 2025.